oznogon/gattaibushido-public/rules/03_basic_play.md

 Fusion rules are detailed in significantly more depth on p.
 SQUARP.

-#### Invoke Faction (Side, Both)

-You declare how a single given in-play Faction is helping you, and then draw the face-up Favor card from that Faction into your Cache.
-If one is face-down beneath it afterward, flip it over to replace it on the Faction's stack.
-While normally you can just play cards directly from a Faction, this can be useful to bolster your hand for Discards, Assists, and other future actions.

-If Coach somehow has any Factions under his control, he can use this action as well on his turn.

-#### Recharge (Side, Pilots)

-This side action allows you to boost your current Charges by discarding from your Cache.
-When you declare this action, you must discard a single card from your currently-held Cache.
-This triggers +Chargeup, with the value of Charges gained determined by the Suit Value of the discarded card.

-#### Sacrifice Gear (Side, Both)

-Instead of Activating a piece of Gear, you can ***Sacrifice*** it by destroying it in a sufficiently cool and useful way.
-This grants you the effect of that Gear's sacrifice effect, but also permanently destroys it.

-You cannot both Activate and then Sacrifice the same piece of Gear in the same Throwdown.

 #### Summon Robo (Side, Pilots)

 If your Robo isn't currently involved in the Throwdown, and the situation makes enough narrative sense that it *could* be, you can use the **Summon Robo** Side action to call it into play.
 This results in a really short dramatic description of how your Robo enters the scene, and is largely based on the way your group has flavored that aspect of your World.

 However the narrative method of Robo-summoning may be described, it is usually accompanied by an additional mechanical effect as described in your Playbook.

-#### Trigger Wave/Storm (Side, Coach)

-The **Trigger Wave/Storm** side action allows Coach to use the Waves and/or Storms of any of his involved Threats.
-To Trigger a Wave, Coach must discard a single Face card from his Cache.
-To Trigger a Storm, Coach must discard *three* Face cards.

-Triggering each individual Wave and/or Storm is considered a separate action, meaning Coach can trigger more than one in a turn, but cannot trigger the *same* Wave or Storm more than once in the same turn.
-If is it Coach's turn and he has a Cache full of face cards but no feasible strategy, it is entirely legal for him to blow them all triggering Waves and Storms before ultimately ending the conflict by Folding.

-## Step 5.
-Resolution and Conclusion

-Play continues until all opponents have Folded and there is no longer any viable opposition to the top-most card.
-Whoever's card is on top at the end ultimately wins the Throwdown.

-### First, the Stakes

-When you win, your initial narrative stakes are achieved.

-### Second, Tally Payloads

-Next, total the +Trigger Payloads tallied up on each side of the conflict, if any.
-Payloads are not Victory-dependent - meaning that all Payloads built up during a conflict are applied, regardless of the victor.

-Tally them up on each side, but don't apply them yet.

-### Third, Spend the Spoils

-Then, the Victor can "spend" cards from the final play Pile to both build up their own Payload and mitigate their opponent's.

-Start by separating the cards in the final Pile into Suit sets.
-Each card can then be "spent" by discarding it and stating what it does.
-Not every card has to be spent!
-Apply the effects you want, and then discard the rest.

-The suit-based effects are as follows:

-**Clubs** can be spent to add +Trauma events to the victor's final Payload.
-If the winning side featured either Robos or BGM Threats, they can instead be spent to add +Ruin events, as well.

-**Diamonds** can be spent to remove any incoming damage-type +Triggers from the opponent's Payload, including +Strife events earned by the team.
-These cancel each other out one for one.

-**Hearts** can be spent to restore spent Buffer tokens for members of the winning side of the conflict, one for one.
-Additionally, should the initial focus of the conflict have been on either gaining or restoring favor with a faction or repairing a damaged location, Hearts can be spent to add +Favor or +Rebuild events to the Payload.

-**Spades**, however, are double-edged.
-Spades can be spent as if they were any of the other three suits.
-However, each spade thus spent gives the loser(s) of the conflict the option to similarly add an effect of their own choosing to their own Payload in return, as a concession to victory.

-(**PLAYTEST:** As an alternative, I'm considering Spades *only* being a boon for the loser of the Throwdown.
-Meaning, the victor doesn't spent them at all, only the Loser.
-We'll see!)

-### Fourth, Apply the Payloads

-With the Pile spent and discarded, it's time to apply the Payloads.
-Each side first resolves all incoming damage +Triggers from their opponent's Payload, assigning the damage as they see fit to their valid targets.
-The leader of each side determines how any damage is assigned, and targets receiving damage can likewise use Buffers and Robo Trauma-Shifting against their own damage, when applicable.
-Note that +Strife triggers from acting outside of Strike can only be blocked by the Pilot who caused them (Pink is an exception to this).

-Then resolve all remaining +Triggers in respective Payloads as each side sees fit.

-### Fifth, Drop and Draw

-With the Payloads resolved, it's time to drop and draw.

-**Pilots** with more cards in their Cache than Max need to discard down to Max.
-Conversely, those with fewer cards than Max get to draw back up.

-**Coach** immediately discards his entire Cache, and does not draw anything to replace it.

-### Finally, Narrate the Results

-(BLAH: victor tells us what happened; throwdown over; back to open play; etc)

-## Throwdown Aftermath

-(BLAH: only one throwdown per conflict until the circumstances change! if the throwdown does not resolve things, the Pilots need to reconsider their approach and try different narrative strategies; etc)

-## Special Considerations

-### Card Play Strategies

-Use your Aces wisely!
-They are valuable as trumping cards when Pushing, but they are also useful for activating your Pilots' special Techs.
-Don't play them unless you have to.

-Also remember that while Twos are the lowest, and Aces are the highest, but those pesky Twos always beat Aces.
-Hold onto those Twos and Aces until the right moment, as they can be quite valuable!

-### PVP Throwdowns

-Pilots can opt to fight each other using these rules with no required procedural changes.
-Just make sure to clearly choose sides at the beginning!

-If this intra-team fight is over sufficiently serious and dramatic issues, Coach may declare that every Push action taken in the conflict triggers +Strife, and doubly so for those outside of Strike Range.